 Many people have heard of Devil’s Bathtub or have driven through Spearfish Canyon and stumbled across the parking area without knowing what it is.
 But what exactly is Devil’s Bathtub?

 Devil’s Bathtub is a popular swimming hole located in the middle of the Spearfish Canyon Byway in Spearfish, South Dakota.
-This 1.6-mile out-and-back trail is a short hike with little elevation gain but can be challenging for some due to having to cross the small river several times.
+This 1.6-mile out-and-back trail is a short hike with little elevation gain, but it can be challenging for some due to having to cross the small river several times.
 A rare, natural waterslide is on the trail.

 How Do I Get to the Devil’s Bathtub Trailhead?

-Devil’s Bathtub is located off Highway 14A otherwise known as Spearfish Scenic Highway.
-If you are coming from Spearfish it’s about a 10-15 minute drive into the canyon until you reach the parking area just about ¼ mile after the Cleopatra Place road sign.
+Devil’s Bathtub is located off Highway 14A, otherwise known as Spearfish Scenic Highway.
+If you are coming from Spearfish, it’s about a 10-15 minute drive into the canyon until you reach the parking area, just about ¼ mile after the Cleopatra Place road sign.

-If you are coming from the opposite direction it will be about 15 minutes after passing Savoy where the Spearfish Canyon Lodge and Roughlock Falls trailhead are.
+If you are coming from the opposite direction, it will be about 15 minutes after passing Savoy where the Spearfish Canyon Lodge and Roughlock Falls trailhead are.
 You will arrive at the parking area just after seeing the Homestake Mining Co.
-Hydro Electic Plant building.
+Hydro Electric Plant building.
 This is a building you can’t miss.
 It’s old and made out of bright red bricks.
 An awesome building if you are into photography or drawing.

-Now that you have parked you will follow the trail along the river downstream.
+Now that you have parked, you will follow the trail along the river downstream.
 This will take you to Cleopatra Place and a long wooden bridge crossing the river and then onto the trailhead.
 The signs will direct you where to go and where NOT to go.
 Stay to the right to enter the trail area.
-If you go left you will be entering someone’s private property.
+If you go left, you will be entering someone’s private property.

 How Long Does it Take to Get to Devil’s Bathtub?

-On average I think 30-45 minutes is a fair time frame to get to the slide and swimming area.
+On average, I think 30-45 minutes is a fair time frame to get to the slide and swimming area.
 It can vary depending on the season and how much time you take to enjoy the scenery and take breaks.
-We usually just plow on through but take our time on the river crossings to avoid slipping on wet rocks or twisting an ankle.
+We usually just plow on through, but take our time on the river crossings to avoid slipping on wet rocks or twisting an ankle.

 You can and should most certainly take your time and enjoy some bird watching and rock hunting.
 I’ve heard the Black Hills and particularly Spearfish have lots of geodes and cool rocks.